 A number of factors, including driver education, driver behavior, and alcohol impairment can have an effect on teen car crash fatalities and injuries.

-A recent epidemiological study examined a census of all teen drivers in Nebraska during an eight-year period, from 2003 to 2010, to assess the impact of participating in a driver education program.
+An epidemiological study examined a census of all teen drivers in Nebraska during an eight-year period, from 2003 to 2010, to assess the impact of participating in a driver education program.

 Crash experiences were compared between teens who obtained an intermediate-level provisional operator’s permit in a graduated driver licensing environment after completing a driver education program, and teens who obtained a provisional permit by completing a supervised driving certification log without taking driver education.

 Teens participating in driver education experienced fewer crashes and violations.
 This improvement continued even after controlling for demographic variables such as gender, race/ethnicity, median household income, urban-rural residence, and age.
-The lower crash and violation prevalence among driver education participants lasted through the first two years of driving with an intermediate license as part of a graduated driver licensing system
+The lower crash and violation prevalence among driver education participants lasted through the first two years of driving with an intermediate license as part of a graduated driver licensing system.

 Source: Shell, D.F., Newman, I.M., Cordova-Cazar, A.L., & Heese, J.M.
 (2015).
 Driver education and teen crashes and traffic violations in the first two years of driving in a graduated licensing system.
 Accident Analysis and Prevention, 82, 45-52.